 Can we have true equality sponsored by banks which generate profits from private prisons where transgender prisoners are routinely abused, held in solitary confinement for extensive periods of time and denied hormones?
 And what are the implications of a board of directors which includes Richard Tisei, a gay Republican and former Charlie Baker running mate with a history of voting against welfare expansion while gay and lesbian individuals are statistically more likely to receive these supports than heterosexuals?
 The simple answer is that this brand of equality is aimed at assimilation into a flawed system without attempting to address any of the systemic problems faced by the LGBTQ+ community in regards to policing, security for the working class, or even the vast difference in opportunities and acceptance for white queer people versus queer people of color.

-Shoestring social media editor Mod Behrens and co-editor Will Meyer decided to check out a pre-pride mixer hosted by the LGBTQ chamber at TD Bank in downtown Northampton.
-The event, aimed at schmoozing and boozing LGBTQ business owners, took place while at the same time May Day events, organized by various organizations like the Pioneer Valley Workers’ Center, happened across the street.
+Shoestring social media editor Roman Behrens and co-editor Will Meyer decided to check out a pre-pride mixer hosted by the LGBTQ chamber at TD Bank in downtown Northampton.
+The event, aimed at schmoozing and boozing LGBTQ business owners, took place while, at the same time, May Day events, organized by various organizations like the Pioneer Valley Workers’ Center, happened across the street.

 Despite the fine spread of chicken skewers and vegan cheeses, the event, under the fluorescent glow of a bank with little natural light, hardly attracted enough people to do any real damage to its excessive smorgasbord.
 There were, it seemed, just as many bank employees as actual guests in attendance.